zmwtf1/Panther-Admin/readme.md

 # Update Log

-**Panther Admin V2.0 IS HERE!**
+**Panther Admin V2.1**

-- Entirely new GUI

-- Fixed Criminal and guns commands.

-- Rewritten

-- Much more you can check out yourself!
+- Added !autoguns/!ag, and the ability to change your toggle key through the !togglekey/!tk command!